Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: Additional Related Work

-\textbf{Straggler Treatment.} Stragglers have long been an annoying problem for parallel computing; basically the cures are of two kinds: \emph{load balancing} and \emph{redundant execution}.

-Load balancing is the most \emph{fundamental} methodology to solve the straggler problem.
-In traditional multi-core systems \cite{blumofe1999scheduling,dinan2009scalable,acar2013scheduling}, \emph{work stealing} has been exploited to balance the loads among different computing cores: once a core becomes idle, it will steal work from other busy ones.
-Recently, FlexRR \cite{harlap2016addressing} was proposed for load balancing in data-parallel iterative Machine Learning frameworks; it combines SSP with an intra-iteration work reassignment mechanism.
-As justified in \cref{sec:load_balance}, such fine-grained techniques do not fit DL workloads.

-\emph{Redundant execution} \cite{ananthanarayanan2013effective,zaharia2008improving} is typically adopted to mitigate stragglers in data analytics frameworks like MapReduce and Spark, and it works by \emph{speculatively} launching multiple copies of the straggling tasks and picking up only the one finishing earliest.
-Recently, it has been also applied in distributed learning systems: Chen \emph{et al.}~\cite{chen2016revisiting} have proposed to train DL models with \emph{backup workers} and use gradients from those finishing earlier.
-However, all those approaches are \emph{suboptimal}: they merely \emph{mitigate} the worst stragglers instead of \emph{fundamentally eliminating} all the progress inconsistency; worse, they waste extra computing resources.

-\textbf{Batching Manipulation.} Batching is necessary when the input is a long-lasting stream or too large to be processed all at once.
-In real-time streaming systems \cite{zaharia2013discretized,toshniwal2014storm}, improper batching interval (\emph{size} or \emph{time}) would cause either \emph{low throughput} or \emph{long end-to-end latency}.
-Thus, some works \cite{das2014adaptive,zhang2016adaptive} have explored how to adaptively adjust the batching interval when faced with dynamic data rates or operating conditions.
-Yet, such adjustments focus only at the \emph{front-end} batching interface, without involving the \emph{back-end} parallel workers.
-Meanwhile, from an algorithmic perspective of DL, some \cite{devarakonda2017adabatch,de2017automated} have proposed to adaptively increase the batch size during the training process to yield faster convergence; those works are orthogonal to ours.
-To the best of our knowledge, we are the first that has identified the superiority of and then leveraged \emph{coordinated batch size tuning} to load-balance different workers in the distributed DL training process.
+Besides the related work in \cref{sec:sync_schemes}, in this part we discuss some additional related work on \emph{batching}.
+Batching is necessary when processing long-lasting streaming inputs or training models with large datasets.
+For big data streaming systems \cite{zaharia2013discretized,toshniwal2014storm}, some works \cite{das2014adaptive,zhang2016adaptive} have explored how to adaptively adjust the batching interval when faced with dynamic data rates or operating conditions.
+For iterative model training, some \cite{devarakonda2017adabatch,de2017automated} have proposed to adaptively increase batch size during the training process to yield faster convergence.
+Yet, those works don't involve workload allocation among parallel workers, and are thus orthogonal to LB-BSP.